Skip to content

 JWST background galaxies Stephan's Quintet

 The stellar streams being ripped from one of the interacting member galaxies of Stephan's Quintet glitters in this image, while background galaxies shine from much farther away.
-The new stars that form may not remain gravitationally bound and undisturbed for long, but while they persist, will form collections of stars (or galaxies) that have no dark matter within them at all.
+The new stars that form may not remain gravitationally bound and undisturbed for long, but for as long as they persist, will form collections of stars (or galaxies) that have no dark matter within them at all.

 Credit: NASA, ESA, CSA, and STScI